 the CKM Hierarchy, and the Three-Generation Limit from K = 12 Vacuum Topology.”

-[6] Kulkarni, R., “The Geometry of Coupling: Deriving the Fine Structure Constant (α
+[7] Kulkarni, R., “The Geometry of Coupling: Deriving the Fine Structure Constant

 1

 137) from Lattice Dilution Factors in a K = 12 Vacuum.”
-Submitted for publication, 2026.
+Zenodo: 10.5281/zen-

-A Computational Verification of Lattice Harmonics
+Appendix A. Computational Verification of Lattice Harmonics

-To verify that λ = 17 emerges as a strict dynamical property of the K = 12 FCC lattice rather
+To verify that λ = 17 emerges as a strict dynamical property of the K = 12 FCC lattice

-dispersion relation along the [110] face diagonal direction.
+phonon dispersion relation along the [110] face diagonal direction.

-As shown in Figure 1 and Table 2, the lattice dispersion deviates from the linear continuum by
+bond topology.
+As shown in Figure A.1 and Table A.2, the lattice dispersion deviates from

-0.570% (Transverse Acoustic) and 0.803% (Longitudinal Acoustic) exactly at λ = 17.
+the linear continuum by 0.570% (Transverse Acoustic) and 0.803% (Longitudinal Acoustic)

-The right panel (b) highlights the fractional deviation from the continuum, demonstrating the
+(b) highlights the fractional deviation from the continuum, demonstrating the transition into the dispersive

-transition into the dispersive regime at the coherence boundary λ = 17.
+regime at the coherence boundary λ = 17.

 This confirms λ = 17 represents the maximum coherence boundary: waves with λ > 17